- Everest Base Camp elevation and altitude profile

 Walking Hours: 6-7 hrs

 Everest Base Camp is undoubtedly the highlight of the trek and also the most stressful one.
-It’s somewhat more challenging than others with harsh terrain, weaving through rocky moraines and frozen lakebed.
+It’s somewhat more challenging than others with harsh terrain, weaving through rocky moraines and frozen lakebeds.

 Most of the trail makes its way on the sharp rocks and boulders, which is nerve-wracking.
 The weather shift is another obstacle for trekkers as the swirling wind storms and blizzards can entirely impede their trek.

-Once the sightseeing is done, climbers will retrace their steps back to the village of Gorak Shep, which is equally fabulous.
+Once the sightseeing is done, climbers will return to the village of Gorak Shep, which is equally fabulous.
 Roosted on the brink of a frosty lake basin, Gorak Shep is idyllic.
 It’s a major attraction of Everest Base Camp with a staggering view of mountain landscapes, rock cliffs, and sparkling glacial lakes.

 Day 09: Trek to Pheriche